Rectory Court Care Home

 I help families and potential residents through their journey of considering a care home for their loved ones.
 I consider it a privilege to be able to advise people on such a difficult and emotional journey.

-I am originally from the Wirral and I moved to London with my husband in 2015 due to a promotion for him.
-We now have a 5-year-old son and a 2-year-old daughter who keep us busy most of the time.
-We enjoy going on holiday and socialising with friends whenever we get the chance.
+I am originally from the Wirral, and I moved to London with my husband in 2015 as he had a promotion and was asked to relocate.
+We have created a lovely life here.
+We now have two young children who keep us busy most of the time.

 Charmaine